hyperledger-archives/sawtooth-supply-chain/README.md

 `docker` and `docker-compose` from your command line.
 This is only dependency required to run Supply Chain components.

+### Start Up

-Now, with Docker installed and this repo cloned, from the root project directory, simply run:
+Once Docker is installed and you've cloned this repo, navigate to the root project directory and run:

 ```bash
 docker-compose up